Deep Dive

 3. Mobile App Development (Paused)

-What this means: This is neutral to bearish for SPK in the short term, as it delays a potential channel for retail user growth and engagement.
-However, it is bullish from a strategic resource allocation perspective, indicating a disciplined focus on high-impact, institutional-grade products where Spark has a stronger moat.
+What this means: This is neutral to slightly bearish for SPK in the short term, as it delays a potential retail onboarding tool.
+However, it could be bullish long-term if the focused strategy leads to stronger institutional fundamentals and protocol dominance.

 Conclusion